udexon/Phosway/EMYL_Instagram_PhosGraph.md

 1. Extending PhosGraph

+Database is perhaps the foundation to all applications.
+As such, PhosGraph, a graph database for Phosway, is the foundation to all Phosway applications.

+The following could be the simplest and yet illustrative operation that can be performed on PhosGraph:

-User A1 adds location information F1 for Instagrammer IG1.
+- User A1 adds location information F1 for Instagrammer IG1.

 Any user AX can update any information FX about Instagrammer IGX.

-PhosGraph becomes a collective database of personal information for any Instagrammer.
+PhosGraph thus becomes a collective database of personal information for any Instagrammer, or in fact, any user on any social network.
+PhosGraph will essentially be the super database for everyone on the Internet.

 By law of slow change of popularity, a famous person will stay famous over a certain period of time.
 A less famous person may become more famous.
 As such, their personal information will become valuable.

-How to use them?
-Need a micropayment system PhosPay to monetize information in PhosGraph, just like how MAGAF make money, but more transparent, open, small amounts.
+How can we make use of such information?
+Enter PhosPay: a micropayment system PhosPay to monetize information in PhosGraph, just like how MAGAF make money, but more transparent, open, in small amounts.

+2. PhosPay

-2. User B tips IG1.
+- User B tips IG1 using PhosPay.

 https://github.com/udexon/PhosPay